 To retrieve a list of rooms, call the

-When a list of rooms is retrieved, you can show the list to a user and directly let them enter the room.
+When a list of rooms is retrieved, you can show the list to a user and allow the user to select a room they want to enter.

 Note: The room data returned from the query is not updated unless the user has entered the room.
 To update the details about a room, call the